ACROSS

 He picked up a stone from the creek and threw it, sending it bouncing a few feet away.
 It pounced on the rock with surprising speed, smothering it with its body and absorbing it.
 If it could see, it was probably short-ranged, based on movement, or more likely, it could sense vibrations in the ground.

-He took another rock and threw it at the slime, ripping through its fragile skin and spilling its guts.
-The blow stunned it just long enough for Noah to sprint over and slice through its brain.
+Noah took another rock and threw it at the slime, ripping through its fragile skin and spilling its guts.
+The blow stunned it just long enough for him to sprint over and slice through its brain.
 Then, as quickly as he attacked, he darted back.
 He had learned through numerous occasions always to expect an enemy to get back up.
 Plus, he wanted to avoid getting sprayed with any guts.

 Originally a nauseating yellow, the monster turned gray, and its exposed insides began to smoke and dissolve.
 Unfortunately, smoke was also coming from his sword.
 This really was a nasty acid.
 Noah wiped the blade on the grass and then rinsed it in the river to clean it.
 Unfortunately, it had undergone severe corrosion.
 Hopefully, it would last until he killed them all.

-One thing made him happy, though.
+He did have a sense of relief, though.
 When he killed the slime, numbers didn’t appear in the air, displaying experience points earned.
 He started having concerns as soon as that first fireball was launched at him, and when Tin said it was a slime, he thought he had been reincarnated into some kind of RPG world.
 If, at any point, she used the word ‘level,’ he would have permanently lost the ability to keep a straight face and take anything seriously.

 He repeated his strategy with the other three slimes.
 A fist-sized rock thrown with sufficient speed and accuracy could pierce the monsters and stun them long enough to deliver a fatal strike.
 After the third slime, his sword broke in half, the end completely melting off.
 There was one slime left, but it would be tricky.
 It was slithering behind the waterfall, unaware of what had happened to the others.
 The vibrations of the water would probably mask Noah’s movements, but he didn’t want to take the chance.